Top Cloud-Native & Kubernetes Certifications [2026 Guide]

-This post provides a quick overview of the most popular cloud-native certifications.
+This post provides a quick overview of the most popular cloud-native certifications, updated for 2026.
 There are different reasons why one decides to get certified.
-I've heard from people that use certification as a forcing function to learn about different technologies - check out the interview I did with Vijay Nadkarni on how he prepared for one of the certifications.
+I've heard from people that use certification as a forcing function to learn about different technologies.

 Others use it to either advance their careers, command a higher salary or even switch careers.
 Regardless of your motivation, it's essential to understand the investment (both financial and time) required to get a certification.